recallai/desktop-sdk-electron-webpack-sample/README.md

-# Recall.ai Desktop SDK Electron Example
+# Recall.ai Desktop SDK Electron Example (with Webpack)

 This is a minimal example application which can get you started quickly, and is ready to run `npm start` and `npm run make` on!
 This repo is intended to be used as a template for you to start off with.
 If you want a more feature-complete example application, take a look at [Muesli.](https://github.com/recallai/muesli-public)